io-alt-f/altf/content/posts/how-relay-node.md

 +++
-title = "How to set up a Cardano relay node" date = "2021-08-16T11:36:15+01:00" author = ""
+title = "How to set up Cardano relay nodes" date = "2021-08-16T11:36:15+01:00" author = ""
 authorTwitter = "" #do not include @
-cover = ""
+cover = "img/cardano-relay.png"
 tags = ["cardano", "relay-node", "AWS"] keywords = ["", ""]
 description = "How to set up and run a Cardano relay node"